ghik/kubernetes-the-harder-way/docs/06_Spinning_up_Worker_Nodes.md

 ```

 At this point our Kubernetes deployment is starting to become functional.
 We should already be able to schedule some pods.
-Let's try this out:
+Let's try it out:

 ```bash
 kubectl run busybox --image=busybox --command -- sleep 3600